7 Tips to Tame Your Wild Appetite!

 Eating food too quickly can reduce feelings of fullness and satisfaction, leading to overeating.(10, 11) Conversely, slowing down and eating mindfully can reduce stress – and body weight.
 Chew food thoroughly and be mindful of the food you are eating.
 This encourages better digestion of food and allows the body to come to its natural point of fullness and satisfaction.

-One of the reasons that many practitioners, myself included, think we crave food and eat more is because we haven’t yet taken in enough of the essential vitamins and minerals.
-Many of us don’t get enough of these “little guys” that are so important for overall health.
-Taking a multivitamin (such as Nuzest Quick Vita Kick multivitamin drink or Good Green Snack multivitamin bar) can help to cover our nutritional bases and reduce the desire to overeat simply to get more nutrients.
+One of the reasons that many practitioners, myself included, think we crave food and eat more is because we haven’t yet taken in enough of the essential vitamins and minerals AND the secondary nutrients that we derive from whole food complexes (such as health-supporting antioxidants, herbs, probiotics and resistant starches).
+Many of us don’t get enough of these “little guys” that are so important for overall health and performance.

 If you have an unrelenting, wild appetite that needs some help wrangling in that hunger, integrate some of these helpful tips into your day.
 And in no time, the hunger beast in your belly should be tamed and under control!

 - Paddon-Jones D, Westman E, Mattes RD, Wolfe RR, Astrup A, Westerterp-Plantenga M. Protein, weight management, and satiety.
 The American Journal of Clinical Nutrition.
 2008;87(5):1558S-61S.

 - Simpson SJ, Raubenheimer D. Obesity: the protein leverage hypothesis.
 Obes Rev. 2005;6(2):133-42.